 Innovation and material science

 A typical grid stiffened panel was selected as the focus of the innovation.
-Found in large numbers in aeroplane structural applications, its stiffness and strength performance combined with the extreme dimensional accuracy puts high demands on manufacturing processes.
+Found in large numbers in airplane structural applications, its stiffness and strength performance combined with the extreme dimensional accuracy puts high demands on manufacturing processes.

 Combining the best of two manufacturing processes